abhishek09827/devrev_HackInfinities/README.md

 For more reference on Snap-Ins, please refer to the [documentation](https://github.com/devrev/snap-in-docs)
 # Analyze AI

 Analyze AI is a comprehensive tool designed to analyze and process data gathered from various data source like Instagram and Twitter.
-This tool provides various functionalities to extract insights, classify tweets, and analyze trends from social media data.
+This tool provides various functionalities to extract insights, classify data, and analyze trends from social media data.

 ## Features

-- *Sentiment Analysis*: Categorizes tweets into positive, negative, or neutral sentiments to understand the overall mood surrounding OpenAI.
+- *Sentiment Analysis*: Categorizes data into positive, negative, or neutral sentiments to understand the overall mood.
-- *Category Classification*: Assigns tweets into categories such as feature, bug, question, or answer, aiding in understanding the nature of discussions.
+- *Category Classification*: Assigns data into categories such as feature, bug, question, or answer, aiding in understanding the nature of discussions.
-- *Intent Classification*: Identifies the urgency level of tweets, distinguishing between medium, urgent, and low priority inquiries or concerns.
+- *Intent Classification*: Identifies the urgency level of data, distinguishing between medium, urgent, and low priority inquiries or concerns.
-- *Insights Extraction*: Allows users to retrieve meaningful insights from tweets based on specified tags or categories.
+- *Insights Extraction*: Allows users to retrieve meaningful insights from data based on specified tags or categories.
-- *Trend Analysis*: Helps identify emerging topics or discussions within the Twitter and Instagram communities related to OpenAI.
+- *Trend Analysis*: Helps identify emerging topics or discussions within the data sources communities like Twitter and Instagram communities.
 - *Data Lookup*: Enables targeted searches to gather information about specific topics, such as new features or product launches.
 - *Dashboard*: https://devrev.streamlit.app/
 ### Getting started with the template